-Over the time, the evolution of Internet Protocol (IP) [IP] as the foundation of the Internet paved the way for the Internet being an information infrastructure that empowers dispersed computers not only as computing devices but also as communication devices.
+Over the time, the evolution of Internet Protocol (IP) [IP] as the de facto and the foundation of the Internet since IP protocol paved the way for the Internet being an information infrastructure that empowers dispersed computers not only as computing devices but also as communication devices.
 It defines how to route data frames or packages from host to host and supports multiple networks interconnected into a single, logical network (appendix C).
 IP connects diverse IP-based networks and has evolved to the de facto low level software communication protocol of overall network protocol domains.

 Unfortunately, the necessary capabilities needed to realize multicast are not adequately supported in the current networks.
-The IP multicast solution has serious scaling and especially deployment limitations, and cannot be easily extended to provide enhanced data services.
-IP was originally designed as the best-effort protocol that ensures reliable delivery of a packet to its destination, and lacks critical services for applications such as Quality of Service (QoS) [QOS] providing delivery assurance.
-This is due to the features of earlier network infrastructure with limited abilities of switching technologies (e.g. best effort delivery) at the hardware level and primitive designated functionalities (e.g. TCP providing reliable transport but with a time out causing loss of data) that deployed at application level.
+The IP multicast solution has serious scaling and deployment limitations, and cannot be easily extended to provide more enhanced data services.
+IP was originally designed as the best-effort protocol that ensures reliable delivery of a packet to its destination, which lacks incentives of critical services for applications such as Quality of Service (QoS) [QOS] providing delivery assurance.
+This is due to the features of earlier network infrastructure with limited abilities of switching technologies (e.g. best effort delivery) at the hardware level and primitive designated functionalities (e.g. TCP providing reliable transportation but time out causing lost of data) that deployed at application level.
 With the deployment of applications like internet telephony, streaming media, which are delay-sensitive, it is in need of transportation for these applications with traits of end-to-end QoS assurance, which can be provided by messaging services deployed at application level.